-In the immortal words of Darth Vader, the circle is complete this December when Star Wars: The Rise of Skywalker arrives in Cineworld.
+In the immortal words of Darth Vader, the circle is complete with the release of Star Wars: The Rise of Skywalker in Cineworld.

 As we prepare to close this momentous chapter in film history, we're taking you across the galaxy on a recap of the world-changing series.
 This is the Star Wars series in chronological order of release.

 THE ORIGINAL STAR WARS TRILOGY:

 The Hollywood blockbuster gained fresh impetus, and pop culture was forever transformed, when George Lucas introduced us to the adventures of Luke, Han and Leia in a galaxy far, far away.

 The Star Wars saga intensified and darkened with this, considered by many to be the finest movie in the series.
 Replete with shocking revelations, ambitious action sequences, important new characters and fine performances, there's no denying Empire stands up brilliantly to this day.